 POPs are a small set of toxic chemicals that remain intact in the environment for long periods and accumulate in the fatty tissues of animals.
 They are extremely toxic and cause all manner of illnesses.
 You can find out more about POPS here

-But is it safe to send off to my local waste disposal plant where they burn it in an incinerator?
+Is it safe to burn plastic in my local waste disposal plant incinerator?

 Many of these plants generate electricity from the heat produced so in effect the plastic is recycled.